abhiramasonny/jaithon/README.md

 5. Execute the compiler/interpreter with *filename* as input.
 6. The programs output will be displayed.
 7. In the top of the interpreter.c file, there is a variable called debug.
 Turning that off gives the full intended user experience.
-8. If you do this, you will need to run **make** again, to recompile the binary.
+8. If you do this, you will need to run **./start.sh** again, to recompile the binary.

 ## Features